georgecatalin/ABAP_Dictionary/README.md

 * how to create an elementary and a collective search help (F4 help)
 * how to use an elementary search help in a table with transaction code SE11 and in a program to describe a parameter
 * how to create a lock object ( shared/write/enhanced write modes ) with SE11
+* how to use a lock object in an ABAP Program and compare the running of a normal write (exclusive lock) against an enhanced write (exclusive lock without cumulation)

 <img src="sap_logo.png" alt="SAP Logo" width="100">